 The research has highlighted areas of the country with the greatest shortfall of affordable homes to rent for Veterans and as a result we are now building 34 homes in Aldershot, the area identified as having the greatest housing shortfall.

-Later in 2017 the next phase of the research will be published.
+In 2018 the next phase of the research will be published.
 It will examine the various types of housing available based on interviews with Veterans and surveys with housing providers.